ninabarzh/broomstick/content/posts/dystopian-displacement.md

 Elena had learned to smile, even when her stomach growled.

 She joined the resistance on a Tuesday.
-It was raining—obviously—and someone had slipped a leaflet into her ration pack. *Human-Made.
+It was raining, obviously, and someone had slipped a leaflet into her ration pack. *Human-Made.
 Human-Led.
 Human-Paid.* It sounded like marketing.
 It was a revolution.

 The Neo-Luddites met in an old data centre on the edge of town.
 They called it *The Farm*.
 Elena expected angry speeches.
 What she found was a knitting circle.